Breaking into Europe: insights for biotech leaders

 US biotechs face several key challenges in Europe

-Strategies to navigate European market complexities
+Strategies to navigate Europe’s complex landscape

-How collaboration drives successful drug launches
+How collaboration drives successful launches

-PSPs are important not only in terms of the patients but to your company, as they have been demonstrated to increase adherence and persistency to the tune of 10-20%.
+PSPs are important not only in terms of the patients but to your company, as they have been demonstrated to increase adherence and persistency to the tune of 10–20%.”

-Alastair MacDonald Vice President, Medical Affairs
+Alastair MacDonald Head of Medical Affairs and Growth Strategy

 How biotech companies can help overcome the obstacles patients face in accessing trials

 “When you look at the pipeline design of drug development, you don’t really see advocacy groups in there very much, but we’re really important in that chain from going from nothing to a treatment programme.”
+Kathy Senecal – FSHD Society (facioscapulohumeral muscular dystrophy) New England Chapter director.

-Importance of real-world data
+The importance of real-world data

 About Sciensus